snubsalot/fat-dash/README.md

 ![image](https://user-images.githubusercontent.com/45684225/54419994-26a2ec00-4709-11e9-9538-16a172342201.png)

-> Info: Aborted csv files (zero value score) do not contribute to the play count of a scenario per default.
+> Info: As they are completely ignored, aborted csv files (zero value score) do not contribute to the play count of a scenario per default.

 ## Optimizations